Egnate Ninoshvili

-Egnate Tomas dze Ninoshvili (17 February 1859 – 12 May 1894) was a Georgian writer and social democratic activist.
+Egnate Tomas dze Ninoshvili (ეგნატე ნინოშვილი; 17 February 1859 – 12 May 1894) was a Georgian writer and social democratic activist.

 Early life and education

 Ninoshvili was born in a poor peasant family in Kela village, Guria region in western Georgia.
 He studied at the Ozurgeti seminary but was expelled following a student protest.
 He then worked as a school teacher, telegraphist, typesetter, in a refinery and in a mine.
 For a brief period he studied in Montpellier, France.

 Professional activities

 His literary career started in 1887, with publications in Iveria, a literary and political newspaper.
 His short stories and novels, relating the hard life of Georgian peasants and their oppression by tsarist officials, include Gogia Uishvili (1890), Lake Paliastomi (1891), Simona (1892) and Kristine (1893).

 In 1892, Ninoshvili was one of the founders of Mesame Dasi ("Third Generation"), a Marxist organisation based in Tbilisi that no other than Joseph Stalin joined in 1898.
 It was through his involvement with Mesame Dasi that Stalin was first introduced to the ideas of Karl Marx.
 However, the group was too moderate for Stalin's taste and he became discontented with the viewpoints of the majority.
 Because of Stalin's sympathies toward Bolsheviks, he found himself constantly at odds with the others in the group.